Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Basic functionals and their scaled versions

-{\em Section \ref{g+hullprocess}}.
-Though the formulations of our results might suggest otherwise, there are crucial connections between the local and global scaling regimes.
-These regimes are linked by stabilization and the objective method, the essence of which is to show that the behavior of locally defined processes on the finite volume rectangular solids ${\cal R}_{\la}$ defined at (\ref{RLA}) can be well approximated by the local behavior of a related `candidate object', either {\it a generalized growth process} $\Psi$ or a {\em dual paraboloid hull process} $\Phi$, on an {\em infinite volume half-space}.
-While generalized growth processes were developed in \cite{SY} in a larger context, our limit theory depends heavily on the dual paraboloid hull process.
-The purpose of Section \ref{g+hullprocess} is to carefully define these processes and to establish properties relevant to their asymptotic analysis.
+\textit{Section~\ref{g+hullprocess}}.
+Though the formulation of our results might suggest otherwise, there are crucial connections between the local and global scaling regimes.
+These regimes are linked by stabilization and the objective method, which together show that the behavior of locally defined processes on the finite volume rectangular solids ${\cal R}_{\la}$, defined at (\ref{RLA}), can be well approximated by the local behavior of a related ``candidate object,'' either \textit{a generalized growth process} $\Psi$ or a \textit{dual paraboloid hull process} $\Phi$, on an \textit{infinite volume half-space}.
+While generalized growth processes were developed in \cite{SY} in a larger context, our limit theory depends heavily on a new object, the dual paraboloid hull process.
+The purpose of Section~\ref{g+hullprocess} is to carefully define these processes and to establish properties relevant to their asymptotic analysis.

-{\em Section \ref{LocScal}}.
-We show that as $\la \to \infty,$ both $\hat{s}_{\la}$ and $\hat{r}_{\la}$ converge in law in to continuous path stochastic processes explicitly constructed in terms of the parabolic generalized growth process $\Psi$ and the parabolic fill process $\Phi$, respectively.
-This adds to Molchanov \cite{Mo}, who considers convergence of (the binomial analog of) $\la r_\la(u)$ in $\S_{d-1} \times \R_+$, but who does not consider parabolic processes.
-We shall prove that as $\la \to \infty$ the $k$-face empirical measures $\hat{\mu}^{f_k}_{\la}$ together with the $k$th order curvature measures $\hat{\Phi}^{\la}_k$ and support measures $\hat{\Xi}_k^{\la}$ converge in law to non-trivial random measures defined in terms of $\Psi$ and $\Phi$.
+\textit{Section~\ref{LocScal}}.
+We show that as $\la\to\infty,$ both $\hat{s}_{\la}$ and $\hat{r}_{\la}$, defined, respectively, at (\ref{SRESC}) and (\ref{RRESC}), converge in law to continuous path stochastic processes explicitly constructed in terms of the paraboloid generalized growth process $\Psi$ and the paraboloid hull process $\Phi$, respectively.
+This adds to Molchanov~\cite{Mo}, who considers the ``epiconvergence'' in the space $\S^{d-1} \times\R$ of the random process, arising as the binomial counterpart of $\la r_\la$.
+Molchanov's results \cite{Mo} are not framed in terms of the rescaled function $\hat{r}_{\la}$, and thus they do not involve the paraboloid growth processes described in this paper.

-{\em Section \ref{PC1}.} When $d = 2$, after re-scaling in space by a factor of $\la^{1/3}$ and in time (height coordinate) by $\la^{2/3}$, we use non-asymptotic direct considerations to provide explicit asymptotic expressions for the fidis of $\hat{s}_\la$ and $\hat{r}_\la$ as $\la \to \infty$.
-These distributions coincide with the fidis of the parabolic growth process $\Psi$ and the parabolic fill process $\Phi$, respectively.
+\textit{Section~\ref{PC1}.} When $d = 2$, after re-scaling in space by a factor of $\la^{1/3}$ and in time (height coordinate) by $\la^{2/3}$, we use nonasymptotic direct considerations to provide explicit asymptotic expressions for the fidis of $\hat{s}_\la$ and $\hat{r}_\la$ as $\la\to\infty$.
+These distributions coincide with the fidis of the parabolic growth process $\Psi$ and the parabolic hull process $\Phi$, respectively.